m-carolina-m/obsidianVault01/LIFE/Movies/John Wick Chapter 2 (2017).md

 aka:
 genre: Action, Crime, Thriller
 dvd: 22 May 2017
-watched:
+watched: 2024-06-16
-myrating: 0
+myrating: 7
-status: to watch
+status: completed
 type: movie
-location: Netflix
+location: NETFLIX
 ---

 plot:: After returning to the criminal underworld to repay a debt, John Wick discovers that a large bounty has been put on his life.